Bevy Traditional Roguelike Quick-Start - 5. Sumo Ice Skating

 The implementation will rely on a struct with yet another cute name: Synapses.
 Named after the transmission of signals between neurons, they are like a snowball rolling down a hill and accumulating debris.

-When a new SynapseData is created, it is blank except for the fact that it knows its caster, how the caster moved last turn (caster_momentum) and where that caster is (caster_position).
-It still has no tiles to target, and no effects to execute onto the game.
-As it "rolls" down the list of Axioms, it will accumulate targets and effects to execute on those targets.
-The effects are simply replicas of Events, like "teleport this entity here" or "summon this entity here" - named EventDispatch.
+When a new SynapseData is created, it is blank except for the fact that it knows its caster.
+It still has no tiles to target (targets is an empty vector), and is on the first step of its execution (step is 0).
+As it "rolls" down the list of Axioms, it will accumulate targets - tiles where the spell effect happen.

 // spells.rs